-How to Have a Constant Source of Clients?
+How to Have a Regular Source of Clients?

 Every freelancer is looking for clients.
-As more and more developers turn to freelancing, it is getting tougher and tougher to get started as a freelancer.
+As more and more developers opt to freelance, it is getting tougher and tougher to get started as a freelancer.

 When I started things were much easier than they are today.
-You can’t time travel, so the next best opportunity is to start today than to wait till tomorrow as there will be more freelancer tomorrow than they are today.
+You can’t time travel, so the next best opportunity is to start today rather than to wait till tomorrow as there will be more freelancers tomorrow than they are today.

 1. Employer as first Freelancing client